 RHIT® (Registered Health Information Technician) – A RHIT certificate (offered by AHIMA) is available for those who have completed a HIM program at an associate’s level.
 This certificate may be useful for medical coders or cancer registrars.

 RHIA® (Registered Health Information Administrator) – A RHIA certificate (offered by AHIMA) has more rigorous academic requirements, requiring either baccalaureate level or master’s level completion of a HIM program.
-I’ve seen many medical coding jobs list a RHIA or RHIT as a qualification, even though they aren’t not specific to medical coding.
+I’ve seen many medical coding jobs list a RHIA or RHIT as a qualification, even though they aren’t specific to medical coding.

 The possible certifications go on.
 If you want to specialize in outpatient coding, you might want to get a COC.
 A CIC would be useful if you specialize in inpatient facilities.
-The certifications go on for the different specialities as you go through your career.
+The certifications go on for the different specialties as you go through your career.